 Acknowledge

 This paper is jointly completed by the project team of the Intelligent Air Traffic Control Laboratory of Nanjing University of Aeronautics and Astronautics (NUAA) and cannot be separated from the efforts of every member.
-And this work was supported by the Safety Ability Project of the Civil Aviation Administration of China (No. TM 2018-5-1/2), and the Open Foundation project of The Graduate Student Innovation Base (Laboratory) of NUAA, China (No. kfjj20190720).
+This work was supported by the Safety Ability Project of the Civil Aviation Administration of China (No. TM 2018-5-1/2) and the Open Foundation project of The Graduate Student Innovation Base (Laboratory) of NUAA, China (No. kfjj20190720).

 Data Availability